 Often within our IT infrastructure, we manage our IT issues and frustrations with crisis management rather than a proactive approach.
 This is frequently the case with data backup and we are quick to find excuses as to why we aren’t taking the best precautions: I’ll do it later; I don’t have time now; it’s too expensive; it’s too difficult; …

 Without the correct backups in place, you leave yourself open to losing your sensitive or mission critical data.
 This may be through theft, fire, damage to your laptop/tablet, or as we are seeing increasingly, cyber hackers or ransom malware attacks.
-We have devised a quick check list on how you can help keep your data protected from hackers:

 - Backup your files regularly, keep a recent backup off-line and another copy preferably off-site.